DnJns/SHP-SimLib/README.md

 # SHP-SimLib.
 A library of solar and heat pump subsystem simulation models in TRNSYS.

-`SHP-SimLib` is a model library of solar and heat pump subsystem simulation models in TRNSYS developed within the PhD thesis *Model-based Analysis of Solar and Heat Pump Systems for the Energy Supply of Residential Buildings* (Jonas, 2023; currently under review).
+`SHP-SimLib` is a model library of solar and heat pump subsystem simulation models in TRNSYS developed within the PhD thesis *Model-based Analysis of Solar and Heat Pump Systems for the Energy Supply of Residential Buildings* (Jonas, 2023).

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).

 ## Basic idea
-`SHP-SimLib` is a compilation of TRNSYS subsystem models for the simulation of solar and heat pump systems in TRNSYS and is based on the PhD thesis *Model-based Analysis of Solar and Heat Pump Systems for the Energy Supply of Residential Buildings* (Jonas, 2023; currently under review), with some minor modifications.
+`SHP-SimLib` is a compilation of TRNSYS subsystem models for the simulation of solar and heat pump systems in TRNSYS and is based on the PhD thesis *Model-based Analysis of Solar and Heat Pump Systems for the Energy Supply of Residential Buildings* (Jonas, 2023), with some minor modifications.
 The following TRNSYS subsystem models are available:
 * Heat Pump and Heat Source Circuit - Air Source Heat Pump (ASHP)
 * Heat Pump and Heat Source Circuit - Ground Source Heat Pump (GSHP)